Joslin Smith Trial Halted As Lombaard Requires Medical Treatment, Falls Ill During Cross-Examination

 "It's not the first time when it came to crunch time that the witness became unwell," the judge noted.

-His comment was in reference to the medical treatment she required on 19 March when she admitted to changing her story during the trial.
+His comment was about the medical treatment she required on 19 March when she admitted to changing her story during the trial.

 Court proceedings were halted early by medical emergency